 In total, more than half of the youth who had been homeless reported being homeless for more than 30 days since their last interview.”
 Interviews were conducted approximately 2 years apart.

 - Less than half of all foster youth in California graduate high school.

 - Half of youth who have aged out of foster care end up homeless or incarcerated.

-- 75% of young women in foster care report at least one pregnancy by age 21, compared to only one third of those in the general population.
+- 75% of young women in foster care report at least one pregnancy by age 21, compared to 33% in the general population.

 - By grade 11, only 20% of students in foster care are proficient in English.